beingPro007/Grocery_In/README.md

 ## Installation:

 1. Clone the repository to your local machine.
-2. Ensure you have the latest version of Node.js and npm installed.
+2. Open the project in Android Studio.
-3. Run `npm install` to install dependencies.
+3. Ensure you have the necessary SDK and build tools installed.
 4. Set up Firebase for database and authentication services.
 5. Configure Firebase credentials in the app.
-6. Run the app on your preferred platform using `npm start` or your chosen development environment.
+6. Build and run the app on your preferred Android device or emulator.

 ## Usage:

 1. Launch the app and register or log in to access your account.
 2. Browse through the available products or use the search feature to find specific items.
-3. Add desired items to your shopping cart by clicking the "Add to Cart" button.
+3. Add desired items to your shopping cart by tapping the "Add to Cart" button.
 4. Review your cart to adjust quantities or remove items as needed.
-5. Proceed to checkout by clicking the "Buy Now" button and follow the prompts for payment.
+5. Proceed to checkout by tapping the "Buy Now" button and follow the prompts for payment.
 6. Enjoy a seamless grocery shopping experience!

 ## Contributing: